I currently work for IBM at the TJ Watson research lab, New York. I am part of

-runtime, including an abstraction
+aspects of the C++ runtime, including an abstraction layer for

-X10 programs on the GPU.
+running of X10 programs on the GPU.
+I also lead the Resilient X10 project.

-I recently completed my PhD (thesis here) at
+I completed my PhD at Imperial

-Imperial College London under Susan
+College London under Susan

 Eisenbach and Sophia